bojanpopic/developer.joomlatools.com/framework/template-system.md

 We've taken a high level look at the Nooku template system.
 With a solid understanding of these fundamental pieces you can start to build extension views more quickly with powerful ready to use features at your finger tips.
-You can also customize all of the Joomlatools extensions and add information that you you want to see.
+You can also customize all of the Joomlatools extensions and add information that you want to see.
-The best way to get to know the templating system is to start using it, we think you'll be happy you did.
+The best way to get to know the template system is to start using it, we think you'll be happy you did.